meliao/osdc_support/pdc.rst

 		# Use 'us-east-1' as the default region name

 		Default region name [us-east-1]: us-east-1
-		NOTE:  We will be ignoring this region and instead using one of our object store gateways.
+		#NOTE:  We will be ignoring this region and instead using one of our object store gateways.
 		########################################################################
 		### 4 ### work with data

 		### Now you can use the following commands to access your data
 		### beside that you specify the --endpoint-url, otherwise, awscli will try to contact amazon S3
+		### below we are trying to hit the Ceph object store.
+		### If your profile storage is on Cleversafe, use 'https://bionimbus-objstore-cs.opensciencedatacloud.org' instead.
 		### Also be sure to specify the profile

 		# make a new bucket